saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 ## Working Group Structure

-Each member of a working group will fill one of 3 roles: Captain, Participant and Facilitator.
+Each member of a working group will fill one of 3 roles: captain, participant or facilitator.

 ### Captain